hivestrung/finance-tracker/README.md

 category-bar-chart.js
 - used to create a bar chart, visualizing yearly spending per category.

-gen.exe
-- an executable of gen.py for users that do not have a local Python installation.

 category.json
 - contains a list of keywords and categories related to them.
 The keywords listed in this file are based on my own transaction history.
 This file can be customized to compile a detailed csv file tailored to your own personal transaction history.
-Further details on how to edit this file are outlined in the [category.json](#catgory.json) section.
+Further details on how to edit this file are outlined in the [Category JSON](#category-json) section.

+gen.exe
+- an executable of gen.py for users that do not have a local Python installation. this file generates a csv file with random transactions using category.json.

 index.html
 - contains the visualization portion of the application.